VA-CCPI/Pilot_Template_v2/zLearning_Resources/GitHub/README.md

 https://department-of-veterans-affairs.github.io/github-handbook/github-repo-setup-in-the-va </a>
 <li>Cloning an existing GitHub repository will create a full copy on the user’s computer, allowing the user to make edits, </a><ul>
 add, and remove files, and push larger commits locally and easily. </a><ul>
 <li>Changes can be made to the repository directory folders and pushed to the GitHub repository using the command line.  </a> <ul>
 <li>To clone an existing repository:</a> <\ul><li>
 1.On the main page of the GitHub repository, click the iconat the top right of the window. <a/> <\ul><li>
-2.Select Download ZIP, Open in GitHub Desktop (See Step 6: Installation), or click the icon to copy the URL to enter into the command line. <a/>
+2.Select Download ZIP, Open in GitHub Desktop (See Step 6: Installation), or click the icon to copy the URL to enter into the command line. <a/> <ul>

 ### Step 4: Managing Repository